duascaras/data-structures-and-algorithms/README.md

 4. If not, push all its unvisited neighbors onto the stack.
 5. Repeat until the stack is empty or the goal is found.
 ```

+## Queue
+A data structure in which items are inserted at the back (tail) and removed from the front (head), following the First In, First Out (FIFO) principle.

+### Queue Characteristics
+FIFO Data Structure: The first item added to the queue will be the first one to be removed.

+### Common Queue Operations

+- Enqueue: add an item to the back of the queue
+- Dequeue: remove and return the front item
+- Peek: return the front item without removing it
+- Is_empty: return true if the queue is empty
+- Size: return the number of items in the queue